Lone worker risks & hazards

 - They do not have a way of signalling for help

-- There are no systems in place that allows them to call for assistance or are not equip with a man down alarm
+- There are no systems in place that allows them to call for assistance or are not equipped with a man down alarm.

 - They are not being monitored and their exact location is not known to the employer, a colleague or emergency services